JohanVer/freicar_docs/docs/simulator.md

 In the final competition ```comp_mode``` is set to true.

+Note: Even though if `comp_mode` is turned on other dynamic agents (See section about spawning dynamic cars down below) will publish ground-truth localization information on the topic `/car_localization` .
+It is **NOT** allowed to use this topic during the competition.

 ## Spawn Poses
 There are two ways to define the initial spawn pose of the car: